VA Loan Occupancy Requirements

 Meeting the VA loan residency requirements is key in maintaining your eligibility for a VA home loan.
 While VA loans do have more requirements that the borrower must meet when compared to other types of loans, this is balanced out by all of the benefits provided by the VA home loan program.
 The prospect of no down payment, low interest rates, no PMI requirements, and beneficial loan terms make VA loans an attractive option for qualifying borrowers.

 If you are thinking of investing in a primary residence or if you are interested in a potential second VA loan, contact Griffing Funding to see if you qualify for a VA loan.
 At Griffin Funding, we’re happy to help assist you through the process of applying for and obtaining a VA loan.
-Check out current VA loan rates and apply for a VA loan that is right for you at Griffin Funding today.
+Check out current VA loan rates, download the Griffin Gold app, and apply for a VA loan that is right for you at Griffin Funding today.

 Find the best loan for you.
 Reach out today!